|Please, do not feed the trolls! (Photo credit: Wikipedia)|

 - Absolutely no religious proselytizing will be permitted here.

 - Do not feed the trolls.
-They thrive on argument (the less rational, the better) and will keep returning as long as they find folks willing to engage them.
+Many thrive on argument (the less rational, the better) and will keep returning as long as they find folks willing to engage them.
 If you find yourself tempted to argue with a troll, please read this first.

 An Important Note on Comment Moderation

 If your comments are going into moderation (i.e., not appearing immediately), the most likely explanation is not that I have sent you to moderation for something you did.
 The most likely explanation is that this happened due to a bug with the Intense Debate commenting system used here.
 If you are commenting with either an Intense Debate or a Wordpress account, let me know.
 I may be able to add you to the whitelist to prevent this from recurring.